 High-Rise Locations Nearby

 The area around the Skyline Plaza has developed into a high-rise cluster in recent years.
-In addition to the existing high-rise buildings MesseTurm, Kastor, Pollux, Tower 185, and Grand Tower, the high-rise towers ONE, The Spin, and Eden Tower will be built by 2022.
+In addition to the existing high-rise buildings MesseTurm, Kastor, Pollux, Tower 185, ONE and Grand Tower, the high-rise Eden Tower will be completed by 2022 and the The Spin 2023.
 In addition, the Millennium Towers, including Germany’s tallest skyscraper, are to be built in the vicinity of the Skyline Plaza.

 Skyline Plaza Parking